 Dark web statistics also show that in early 2022 230 487 records belonged to school service workers, maintenance crews, food handlers, and window cleaners.
 The expose contained their social security numbers, names, and addresses.

 How Many People Use the Dark Web?

-India is the country with most users of the dark web and in contrast, Australia and South America are the least popular.
+India is the country with the most users of the dark web and in contrast, Australia and South America are the least popular.

 But how many people use the dark web?

 14. The population of India has the largest per capita usage of the darknet than anywhere else in the world.

 This is based on dark web users statistics taken from 23,227 respondents.
 They indicate that India has the highest percentage of the world population using the dark web, making up 26% of all countries.

 15. Contrastingly, Australia and South America have the lowest usage per capita.